 Without heirs, Pichon Lalande passed down from aunts to nieces.
 Following World War 1, the Miailhe brothers bought Pichon Lalande in 1925.
 It was the Miailhe brothers who planted more Merlot in the vineyards.

 Chateau Pichon Lalande The Modern Age

 With the new owners, other changes took place in management.
 However, the feminine touch was still in place.
-In February, 2011, Sylvie Cazes was named the director of Chateau Pichon Lalande.
+In February 2011, Sylvie Cazes was named the director of Chateau Pichon Lalande.
 She replaced Gildas d’Ollone.
-Sylvie Cazes with replaced in 2012 by Nicolas Glumineau, who was previously employed at Chateau Montrose in St. Estephe.
+Sylvie Cazes was replaced in 2012 by Nicolas Glumineau, who was previously employed at Chateau Montrose in St. Estephe.

-Once the purchase for Chateau Pichon Lalande was concluded, in 2008, a complete renovation of the estate took place.
-The wine making facilities were rebuilt and modernized.
-The new construction of course included work in the cellars, vat rooms and chais.
-The reception area, glass museum and chateau was remodeled.
+The reception area, glass museum, and chateau were remodeled.
 A targeted, replanting program for select, vineyard parcels was started.
-The replanting focused on making sure the best root stocks with the most potential were planted in the correct, specific soil types for each grape varietal.
+The replanting focused on making sure the best rootstocks with the most potential were planted in the correct, specific soil types for each grape varietal.

 Chateau Pichon Lalande Vineyards, Terroir, Grapes, Winemaking